 Grease a 9×13-inch baking dish or line it with parchment paper to ensure the bars release easily once baked.

-Step 2: Make the Crumble Mixture
+Step 2: Combine the Oat Mixture

 - 2 cups all-purpose flour